jesusferm/Nautilus-BackSpace/README.md

 # BackSpace in Nautilus on Gnome

-The script BackSpaceGnome31-46.py its for fedora version 31 to 40 and Gnome 43 to 46.

-For gnome 47 not working correctly: it still has several problems, I hope to release a correct version soon.
+Versión for Gnome before 41, 42 to 48, and for gnome 49

-## Install dependencies package
+## Install dependencies package for all versión

-Installa rpmfusion repositorie
+Install rpmfusion repositorie

 ```
 sudo dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm